aryanxiitb/AlphaZero/README.md

   2. To run the Arena Script: `python3 Arena.py`

 ## Contact
-For questions or suggestions, feel free to reach out at amanmoon099@gmail.com.
+For questions or suggestions, feel free to reach out.